-- 4. In such cases where the addition of a new member who has not been born, married, legally adopted or received court awarded custody into the family, and the addition will affect the bedroom size required by the family, according to the PHA occupancy standards, the PHA will not approve the addition. - 5.
+- 4. In such cases where the addition of a new member who has not been born, married, legally adopted or received court awarded custody into the family, and the addition will affect the bedroom size required by the family, according to the PHA occupancy standards, the PHA will not approve the addition.
+If an individual who is proposed for addition and is subject to screening is denied admission, that individual may request an informal hearing.
+See Chapter 2-I. The head of household is not eligible for a formal grievance hearing.
+See Chapter 2-I. - 5.
 Residents who fail to notify the PHA of additions to the household, or who permit persons to join the household without undergoing screening, are in violation of the lease.
-Such persons are considered to be unauthorized occupants by the PHA, and the entire household will be subject to eviction 24 CFR 966.4(f)(2 and 3). - 6.
+Such persons are considered to be unauthorized occupants by the PHA, and the entire household will be subject to eviction 24 CFR 966.4(f) (2 and 3). - 6.
 Family members age 18 and over who move from the dwelling unit to establish new households shall be removed from the lease.
 The resident must notify the PHA of the move-out within 10 (ten) days of its occurrence